GarinaKristina/GarinaKristina/README.md

 - 👋 Hi, I’m @GarinaKristina
-- 👀 I’m interested in QA Engineer
+- 👀 I’m interested in JS.
 - 🌱 I’m currently learning all the basics and specifics of testing
 - 💞️ I’m looking to collaborate with cool guys on interesting projects
 - 📫 How to reach me ?
-Send me  message :)
+Send me  message tinka_e@mail.ru

 <!---
 GarinaKristina/GarinaKristina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.